bobtfish/Cd_for_JS_apps/README.md

 This introduces a non-trivial development requirement, and a non-trivial testing / continuous integration required.

-# Application useage scenarios
+# Common patterns for fixing these issues

 ## Facebook

-People are entering short(ish) text strings as user input, and there
+People are entering short(ish) text strings as user input, and so it just reloads the entire page regularly, avoiding this issue.

-Google docs
+## Google docs

+Persists the entire client side state to the server.
+Causes force reload on server side code upgrade.

-Other - streaming etc
+## Other - streaming etc

-Event sourcing apps
+## Event sourcing apps

 # Prior art